-A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward employee depression.
+A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward depression at work.

 For the study, they answered an online questionnaire (the MSED, “managerial stigma towards employee depression”).
-This questionnaire asked them to respond to a series of twelve statements related to employee depression.
+This questionnaire asked them to respond to a series of twelve statements related to depression at work.
 The managers indicated how strongly they agree with each statement, on a scale of one to six.

 Examples of the twelve statements included “Staff members with depression are a burden for the workplace,” “Staff members taking antidepressant medication should not be working,” “Staff members with depression can get over their depression if they just want to,” “I would avoid talking to a staff member who has depression so that I don’t have to deal with the person’s problems,” and “I would not hire someone who I knew had been depressed.”